c3125563/hello-world/README.md

 	One of the most powerful and versatile machine learning models is an artificial neural network (ANN).
 Many models can be described in terms of an ANN.
 At a high level, an input layer is passed through a number of hidden layers before returning some transformed output.
 An artificial neural network is a flexible model where inputs are transformed to hidden layers with different levels of abstraction. \cite{lecun2015deep}

 	\subsubsection{Univariate Autoregressive Model}
-	An autoregressive model is a time series technique that uses a sum of weighted coefficients from previous time measurements to predict future values. \cite{fitzmaurice2008longitudinal} An autoregressive model may be useful to show a deteriorating effect or abnormal change over time.
-As this model is dependent upon time it is most suitable for modeling periodic trends: where an effect is most apparent from previous time measurements.
+	An autoregressive model is a time series technique that uses the sum of weighted coefficients from previous time measurements to predict future values. \cite{fitzmaurice2008longitudinal} An autoregressive model may be used to show a deteriorating effect or abnormal change over time.
+This model is dependent upon time it is most suitable for modeling periodic trends: where an effect is most apparent from previous time measurements.
 	% Add tie-in sentence here
 	As many phenomena are dependent upon operation of the machine they appear at irregular intervals as the machine is operated.
 An example is starting and stoping at arbitrary times.
 A univariate autoregressive model is unsuitable for our application as machines are not time independent.